cloudogu/ces-commons/README.md

 ## Building

 To build a Debian package from this repository just execute `make`.
-The package is generated, placed inside the `target` folder; a sha256sum is generated and signed.
+The package is generated and placed inside the `target` folder; a sha256sum is generated and signed.